TuragaLab/DECODE/docs/source/tutorial.rst

 Tutorial
 ========

+Here we describe how to use DECODE locally, i.e. when you want to use it on a regular basis.
-If you are planning to use the Python standalone of DECODE (i.e. this package) going through this document is 10 minutes well worthy.
-The workflow described here is for local execution, if you want to test DECODE without installation you can check out the Google Colab notebooks linked on the `starting page <index.html#google-colab-notebooks>`__ of this documentation.
+If you want to test DECODE without installation you can check out the Google Colab notebooks linked on the `starting page <index.html#google-colab-notebooks>`__ of this documentation.

+.. _Workflow:

 Workflow
 --------